 When your default layout doesn’t fit with how your customers browse and buy products, a WooCommerce order form could be exactly what you need.
 For many online stores, adding a WooCommerce bulk order form is one of the most efficient ways to improve the customer experience, increase conversion rates and boost sales.

-Shops with large product directories, restaurants with online ordering systems and wholesale stores are just some of the cases where this WooCommerce order plugin can help.
+Shops with large product directories, restaurants with online ordering systems and WooCommerce wholesale stores are just some of the cases where this WooCommerce order plugin can help.
 By optimizing product layout, you’ll provide a quicker, more logical, and user-friendly shopping experience for customers.
 These improvements can significantly increase conversions and profit.

 In this step-by-step guide, you’ll learn how to do just that.
 You’ll create a searchable, sortable order form in minutes using the WooCommerce order form plugin, WooCommerce Product Table – making this order form plugin one of the fastest and easiest ways to boost online sales.